2012 Michigan Volleyball Roster

 Leisa Rosen: From Wasilla to Columbus to Ann Arbor

-Wolverine associate head coach Leisa (Wissler) Rosen begins her 16th season at the University of Michigan working with her husband, head coach Mark Rosen.
+Wolverine associate head coach Leisa (Wissler) Rosen completed her 17th season at the University of Michigan working with her husband, head coach Mark Rosen.
 Prior to the 2001 season, Rosen was promoted to Associate Head Coach after spending her first two years at Michigan as an Assistant Coach.

 Rosen preceded her appointment at Michigan with a one-year coaching stint at Boise State University.
 While at Boise State, Rosen served as recruiting coordinator for the volleyball program, and was promoted to associate head coach before accepting the Michigan position.
 In addition to organizing Boise State's recruiting efforts, Rosen worked with the Bronco squad in all phases of the game, with her primary focus being the middle blockers.